 After The Ceremony

 Tradition holds that the couple spends a few minutes alone immediately following the wedding.
 The couple proceeds to a private room for yichud, which means “togetherness”.
 There, they will quietly share the excitement of their first moments together as a married couple.
-This custom is practiced among Ashkenazi Jews, but not by Sephardic Jews.
 This was traditionally an opportunity for the couple to consummate the marriage.
 Today it is more of a chance for the couple to reflect on their wedding ceremony and the start of their life together.

 Seudat Mitzvah (The Wedding Feast)

-According to Jewish law, wedding guests are commanded to celebrate and to increase the joy of the couple.
-There’s no more joyful way to do this than with dancing, including the hora, a traditional Jewish circle dance.
-In this dance, the couple holds a handkerchief between them while they are seated in chairs.
-They are then hoisted into the air by their guests.
+There’s no more joyful way to celebrate the couple than with dancing, including the hora, a traditional Jewish circle dance.
+In the hora, the couple each sits in a chair with a handkerchief between them.
+Then their guests hoist them in the air.
 This dance is a celebration of the couple and recognizes the significance of their union.

 The Jewish faith is a faith that is full of history and tradition.
 Many couples and their guests choose to honor these traditions by incorporating them into their wedding ceremony and reception.
 Many of these traditions are the defining moments of the celebration.
 They lend an atmosphere of historical significance to the wedding.